robertklep/homebridge-nefit-easy/README.md

 * The `name` will be the identifier that you can use, for example, in Siri commands;
 * Replace `NEFIT_*` with the correct values;
 * Any additional options get passed to the [`nefit-easy-core` constructor](https://github.com/robertklep/nefit-easy-core#constructor).
-* The value of `outdoorTemp` can be either `"enable"` or `"disable"`.
-This determines if a temperature sensor accessory is added with the outdoor temperature of the Nefit device.

 ### Outdoor temperature